Th3NiKo/Contacts-Manager/README.md

 # Contacts-Manager
-Site created in Laravel framework which allow to manage contacts.
+Site created in Laravel framework for learning purpose.
+It is possible to show, add, edit and delete contacts.